-In November 1780 he assumed command of the Yarmouth 64 from the dismissed Captain Nathaniel Bateman in which he was ordered to embark about seventy prisoners including notable American privateer and Continental Congress officers such as Joshua Barney.
-Sailing from New York with a convoy on 16 December, the prisoners were somewhat ill-treated both physically and mentally whilst being conveyed to Plymouth in early 1781, and such was their condition on arrival that they had to be transported out of the ship in a sling.
+In November 1780 Lutwidge assumed command of the Yarmouth 64 from the dismissed Captain Nathaniel Bateman, in which vessel he was ordered to embark some seventy prisoners including notable American privateer and Continental Congress officers such as Joshua Barney.
+Sailing from New York with a convoy on 16 December, the prisoners were somewhat ill-treated both physically and mentally whilst being conveyed to Plymouth, and such was their condition on arrival in January 1781 that they had to be transferred out of the ship in a sling

-Lutwidge was promoted vice-admiral on 1 June 1795, and following the mutiny which erupted at the Nore on 12 May 1797 he became commander-in-chief of that station in succession to Vice-Admiral Charles Buckner, kissing the hand of the King before departing for his post in June.
+Lutwidge was promoted vice-admiral on 1 June 1795, and following the mutiny which erupted at the Nore on 12 May 1797 he was appointed commander-in-chief of that station in succession to Vice-Admiral Charles Buckner, kissing the hand of the King before departing for his post in June.
 To him fell the burden of trying the mutineers, and he spent much time embroiled with various captains over their wish to have certain men released.
 He also presided over the court-martial of Captain John Williamson of the Agincourt 64 at Sheerness on 4 December which found that officer guilty of disobeying signals and of not getting into action at the Battle of Camperdown on 11 October 1797, although it cleared him of cowardice and disaffection.
-During his command of the Nore Lutwidge flew his flag aboard the Sandwich 90, Captain James Mosse, transferring from October to the Zealand 74, Captain Thomas Parr.
+During his command of the Nore Lutwidge flew his flag aboard the Sandwich 90, Captain James Mosse, transferring from October 1797 to the Zealand 74, Captain Thomas Parr.

-In April 1799 he transferred to the command of the more strategically important Downs station, flying his flag aboard the Overyssel 64, Captain John Bazely.
-It was to the Nore that the neutral Dutch frigate Freja was brought following her encounter with the Nemesis 28, Captain Thomas Baker, on 25 July 1800.
-Lutwidge handled the affair diplomatically but by then the damage had been done, and war with the Netherlands soon followed.
+In April 1799 he transferred to the command of the more strategically important Downs station where he generally flew his flag aboard the Overyssel 64, Captain John Bazely.
+It was to the Nore that the neutral Dutch frigate Freja 40 was brought following her encounter with the Nemesis 28, Captain Thomas Baker, on 25 July 1800, an affair that Lutwidge handled diplomatically, although by then the damage had been done and war with the Netherlands soon followed.
 At the beginning of November 1801 he hoisted his flag aboard the Trent 36, Captain Sir Edward Hamilton, to attend the court martial at Portsmouth of Vice-Admiral Sir William Parker for having despatched his flagship on a cruise to a different station, and he returned to the Downs before the end of the month.

 On 11 June 1789, at which time he was living in Argyll Street, London he married Catherine Bateson who predeceased him in 1810 without having had children.
 His nephew, Henry Lutwidge, entered the service with him in June 1794 on the Terrible, was a prisoner of France from 1804-14, and eventually reached the rank of commander.